 To learn more about the human remains held at the Museum of London, visit the Centre for Human Bioarchaeology.

-Tracing 3000 years of London's history through just six objects.
+We trace 3,000 years of London's history through just six objects from our collection.

 How does a museum decide what to put on display?